ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

    :feedback_c: An attribute is something the object knows about itself like its position.
    :feedback_d: A method is something an object can do like turn right.

-   What type of thing is    :width: 30px
-    :align: middle
-    :alt: coding exercise the position of a turtle in a world?
+   What type of thing is the position of a turtle in a world?

 .. raw:: html